 Plant a Tree Memorial

-A trend growing in popularity is to plant a tree memorial with The Living Urn and a portion or all of a loved one’s ashes on the anniversary of their death.
+A trend growing in popularity is to plant a tree memorial with a tree urn (such as The Living Urn) and a portion or all of a loved one’s ashes on the anniversary of their death.
 This new tree can be a beautiful living reminder of a loved one to keep their memory present.
 It is also a wonderful way to give back and honor them.
 Some families choose to hold planting ceremonies inviting family and friends to come out and participate in the planting, while others prefer a more private event.
 The Living Urn offers over fifty different tree options, narrowed down by zip code to the trees that grow best in your area.
 This patented bio urn and planting system, along with a 2-4’ tree of choice, are both sent directly to your doorstep and include easy to follow, step-by-step planting instructions.
-Starting at $129, this is a great option for families looking to honor a loved one on the anniversary of their passing.
+Starting at $129, the biotree urn is a great option for families looking to honor a loved one on the anniversary of their passing.